 In addition to helping you sleep restfully at night, taking showers in the p.m. also comes with other non-sleep related benefits, such as:

 Showering at night can also do wonders for your skin, as it removes the sweat, oils, and dirt that have accumulated throughout the day.
 According to the National Sleep Foundation, washing your face at night helps prevent wrinkles, eye infections, and acne.
 Not washing your face before going to sleep leaves dirt, oil, and bacteria on your pillows and sheets.
 These will continue building up and remain in contact with you night after night until you change them.

 Washing your face also helps your moisturizer and other skin treatments penetrate deeper into your skin, making them more effective.

 It’s also important that you wash your face before you sleep if you wear makeup to remove harsh chemicals and oils from your skin.
-Showering in the night is also recommended for people who suffer from eczema or have dry skin.
+Showering during the night is also recommended for people who suffer from eczema or have dry skin.

 A Clean Bed